NSFI/ppfish-components/site/docs/zh-CN/modal.md

 showConfirm=()=> {
   const confirm = Modal.confirm;
   confirm({
-    title: 'Do you Want to delete these items?',
+    title: 'Do you want to submit this file?',
     content: 'Some descriptions',
     onOk() {
       console.log('OK');